tinkercademy/swift-slides/codingclub/b/list.md

 ---vertical---

 ## Using the DetailView with a binding

-- Let's use `List` with binding to make recipe editable.
+- Let’s use `List` with binding to make recipe editable.
 - We also need to call `DetailView` with a binding recipe so that `title` is editable.

 ```swift[9-15]